Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Culture and History

-Here you will travel through history through its Spirit of London Ride and the looks of some of the characters that marked it, such as Albert Einstein, Hitler, Van Gogh or Nelson Mandela, besides being able to compare your height on a catwalk with some of the biggest top models in the world, such as Cara Delevigne.
+Here you will travel through history through its Spirit of London Ride and the looks of some of the characters that marked it, such as Albert Einstein, Hitler, Van Gogh or Nelson Mandela, besides being able to compare your height on a catwalk with some of the biggest top models in the world as Cara Delevigne.

 Other experiences

-Thanks to this section, you can come face to face with the dreaded Alien or King Kong and his animatronic head, over 5 meters tall, and become Sherlock Holmes or a real YouTuber for a day.
+Thanks to this section, you can come face to face with the dreaded Alien or King Kong and his animatronic head over 5 meters tall, and become Sherlock Holmes or a real YouTuber for a day.

-:::link|text=Book your tickets for the Madame Tussauds Museum|element=pa-666:::
+Book your tickets for the Madame Tussauds Museum

 Representation of the Royal Family